 Travel insurance is not included but an appropriate insurance based on your personal needs is highly recommended.

-Cancellation and modification policies differ depending on the chosen hotels.
+Cancellation and modification policies differ depending on the chosen activities.
 Please click here to check out the policies that apply to your selection.